 4. The typing bubbles are your nemesis

-Nothing puts you more over the edge that those typing bubbles or sign going on again and off again.
+Nothing puts you more over the edge than those typing bubbles going on again and off again.
 In the few seconds or minutes that it takes for the impending message to arrive, you freak out imagining what could the other person be trying to say that’s so hard that they have to type, delete and retype repeatedly.

-You not only experience anxiety while receiving messages, those few seconds that someone takes in typing out a message also gives you immense anxiety.
+You not only experience anxiety while receiving messages, those few seconds that someone takes in typing out a message also give you immense anxiety.
 Here too, it’s the case of imagining worst-case scenarios getting to you, and that’s precisely why you feel overwhelmed by text messages.

 5. Not receiving a response sets off your panic mode